 If recreational weed is illegal in Miami, where can I find some on the down low?

 While weed is illegal for recreational use in Miami, there are still quite a few loopholes when it comes to finding it and using it privately.
 Many people check out private 420-friendly events, offer delivery, or offer smoke shops and lounges.
-If you’re looking for places to find herb in the city or you’re just looking for ways to save on it, order it for delivery, or learn more, be sure to check out 420 Miami for all of your 420-friendly needs.
+Check out trendy neighborhoods like Wynwood, Brickell and South Beach and you’ll be sure to stumble on what you’re looking for.
+Don’t get caught smoking in public or you could get fined or worse but if you’re discreet about it you’ll have nothing to worry about.
+If you want to stay on the safe side make sure to check out the best dispensaries in south Florida.